alexmcqueen/spc-pbi-deneb/README.md

 ### Transform
 To simplify the amount of setup needed the majority of calculations are done in the transform section of the specification.json.
 This significantly reduces the number of fields that are required for the visual and the amount of DAX to code.
+#### TotalRecords
+Calculates the total number of records in the data series.
+This is used to determine if there is enough points to show SPC rules.
 #### RowReverseOrder
 Calculates the reverse order of the data points.
 Used to help identify the last data point in the series.
 #### ImprovementDirection